Vyral/base-template/_posts/2019-06-21-refinancing-in-our-current-market.md

 First of all, **you can lower your monthly mortgage payments.&nbsp;**

-Second, **you can decrease the terms of your mortgage.** Jeff, for example, has owned his home for two years, and he was able to shave eight years off his mortgage when he recently refinanced.&nbsp;
+Second, **you can decrease the term of your mortgage.** Jeff, for example, has owned his home for two years, and he was able to shave eight years off his mortgage when he recently refinanced.&nbsp;

 {% include pullquote.html %}